-If you just want to see specific properties you can use the -include-keys option to filter them.
-The argument is a comma-separated list of simple glob patterns where matches any string.
+If you just want to see specific properties you can use the --include-keys option to filter them.
+The argument is a comma-separated list of field names.
 For example:

-\$ beet info -i 'title,mb' beatles
+\$ beet info -i 'title,mb\artistid' beatles

-Will only show the title property and all properties starting with mb.
+Will only show the title and $mb_artistid$ properties.
 You can add the -i option multiple times to the command line.